-Student: Mentor ̈ This fall progress report exists to serve as a starting place for a conversation between the mentor and the Divinity student regarding personal and ministerial growth; it also serves as part of the assessment process that will determine the student's final grade.
-This conversation should take place toward the end of the Fall trimester.
-Please be candid and filled with grace, remembering the purpose of this evaluation is to help the student grow as a pastor.
-I. Briefly note the student's the covenant which you both listed. . • • • 2.
-Together evaluate your 'm understanding of ministry.
-Exhelpful. • • • ı 2 3 } 4 4 5 (Significant Growth) 3.
-Together explore how the formation spiritually, theological (Little Development) ically, re y, cultur rally, et c. ry contributes to their (Significant Stretching)
+Student: Mentor: This fall progress report exists the mentor and the Divinity st serves as part of the assessme This conversation should take candid and filled with grace, re student grow as a pastor. udent regardin nt process that place toward t g personal and will determin he end of the d ministe e the st Fall trim erial growth; it also udent's final grade. nester.
+Please be I. Briefly note the student's prothe covenant which you both a listed. • • • 2.Together evaluate your 'men understanding of ministry.
+Exphelpful.
+(No Growth) lore how your times togethe er could 3.
+Together explore how the s formation spiritually, theologica (Little Development) ally, relationally, culturally, etc. • contributes to their (Significant Stretching)